toremalmedal/route-forecast/README.md

 - GRCP_SERVER_URL - url for the gRCP server
 - CERT_PATH - path for certificate
 - KEY_PATH - path for private key
+- ALLOW_ORIGIN - domain to add to allow origin header

 - Generate self signed certificate for localhost: